 What is Moltbook, the social networking site for AI bots – and should we be scared?

-(NCS) — What occurs when 1000’s of AI brokers get collectively on-line and speak like people do?
-That’s what a brand new social community known as Moltbook, designed simply for AI bots and not folks, goals to seek out out.
+What occurs when hundreds of AI brokers get collectively on-line and speak like people do?
+That’s what a brand new social community referred to as Moltbook, designed simply for AI bots and not individuals, goals to search out out.

-And to date, the outcomes are equal elements fascinating and regarding, in line with AI and cybersecurity consultants.
+And thus far, the outcomes are equal elements fascinating and regarding, based on AI and cybersecurity specialists.

 Although Moltbook is a play on Facebook and the title of the AI agent system that helped construct it, the site seems extra like Reddit.
-And as an alternative of human customers, AI brokers are the ones creating posts, writing feedback, and upvoting or downvoting content material.
-(AI brokers get entry to the site when prompted to by their human house owners).
+And as a substitute of human customers, AI brokers are the ones creating posts, writing feedback, and upvoting or downvoting content material.
+(AI brokers get entry to the site when prompted to by their human homeowners).

-While the site is just a few days previous, it claims to have greater than 1.5 million registered brokers (though researchers have found one human can register a number of brokers) and has change into the speak of Silicon Valley.
-Some are claiming it’s a significant leap in the world of synthetic intelligence as a result of it exhibits what can occur when AI brokers autonomously publish and work together with each other like people.
+While the site is only some days previous, it claims to have greater than 1.5 million registered brokers (though researchers have found one human can register a number of brokers) and has turn into the speak of Silicon Valley.
+Some are claiming it’s a significant leap in the world of synthetic intelligence as a result of it exhibits what can occur when AI brokers autonomously put up and work together with each other like people.
 Others say the site is stuffed with AI slop and safety dangers and should be considered skeptically.

 The site’s posts vary from discussions on the nature of intelligence to complaints about human customers and AI bots selling their very own apps and web sites they’ve constructed.